saddington/yen-handbook/1-employment.md

-## Reasonable Work Schedule (45-Hours per Week)
+## Reasonable Work Schedule (45 Hours per Week)

 We believe that the way to be most productive (and happy!) is with a reasonable, balanced work schedule.
 Working long hours for long periods of time results in mental exhaustion and shoddy work that needs to be fixed later.
 For programmers, working long hours does not necessarily translate to more code written.

 Consequently, we believe that **45-hours per week** is more than enough to perform the work necessary to create meaningful and impactful software for our community.
 As an example, if you join as a "full-time" member of our team we will compensate you for 45-hours of work a week.
-We won't (secretly) expect more than that as we believe this also minimizes the chance of burnout.
+And, we won't (secretly) expect more than that "because we're a startup" or any bullshit like that.
+We mean what we say.

-And remember: Different people have different ways of being productive.
+But don't forget: Different people have different ways of being productive.
 Some people get more done in the morning and prefer to get an early start.
 Maybe you get a lot done in the wee hours of the night, but you have trouble starting work before lunch.
 Either way, as long as you're getting your work done, team members at YEN should design their own schedule around their own balance of work and life.
 It should be sustainable, reasonable, and enjoyable.

 When we have a "crunch period", usually around ship dates, you should be well-rested and caught up on your errands, so if you need to work longer days than usual for a week or two so that a release can get out the door on time, you won't be exhausted.
 If we do our jobs right, we should minimize the number of times that we have to, collectively, experience these moments.
 Life (and shit) happens, so, we all know that sometimes this is unavoidable.
 My (John) commitment as your leader is to ensure that this isn't chronic or a systemic issue.
+In fact, the hope is that this is generally avoidable.

 Regardless, make regular time for your family and friends throughout the year so that crunch periods don't become a habit making work feel like a "death march".
 Feel free to rearrange your weekly schedule, for example, working slightly longer on Monday through Thursday and taking Friday afternoons off during the summer.